 - Create an opening comment block for your procedure that has a procedure: part and purpose: part in the same style as used in posted class examples.
-(You don't have to give an examples: part, but you can if you wish.) - Follow that with the PL/SQL code creating your procedure. - For full credit, you must appropriately use a cursor-controlled for loop. - (Note that there's an example of one of these in 3281ect05-2.sql's procedure loopy, its third loop.) - Remember to follow your PL/SQL procedure with:
+(You don't have to give an examples: part, but you can if you wish.) - Follow that with the PL/SQL code creating your procedure. - For full credit, you must appropriately use a cursor-controlled for loop. - (Note that there are examples of these in 328lect05-2.sql's procedure loopy, its third and fourth loops.) - Remember to follow your PL/SQL procedure with:

-- Then put a comment saying you are about to test your procedure titles in range. - Follow that with at least THREE tests of titles in range: - at least two with different low-end prices and different high-end prices that do have some existing titles between them - at least one with a low-end price and a high-end price that do NOT have any existing titles between them - ...EACH test including: - prompt command(s) stating that you are about to test titles_in_range and describe what you should see if it is working properly. - (Your description should be specific enough that someone looking just at the spooled output can tell if the test passed or not.) - Then write a SQLPlus command calling titles_in_range.
+- Then put a comment saying you are about to test your procedure titles_in_range. - Follow that with at least THREE tests of titles_in_range: - at least two with different low-end prices and different high-end prices that do have some existing titles between them

+- at least one with a low-end price and a high-end price that do NOT have any existing titles between them - ...
+EACH test including: - prompt command(s) stating that you are about to test titles_in_range and describing what you should see if it is working properly. - (Your description should be specific enough that someone looking just at the spooled output can tell if the test passed or not.) - Then write a SQLPlus command calling titles_in_range.